Earn up to 3.35% APY2. No account fees. No minimum balances.

 Pros

-• Has a platform for finance and operations
+• Platform for finance and operations

-• Scalable and customizable for different portfolio sizes
+• Scalable for different portfolio sizes

 Cons